 FPE provides temporary emergency housing through a network of approximately 36 faith-based congregations in Essex County.
 These congregations host three or four families (up to 14 people) for a week at a time from 6 pm to 7 am during the week, and all day on the weekends.
 They arrange for sleeping and relaxation areas, with volunteers from the congregational membership providing meals, activities, and overnight supervision.
 Families are transported by FPE’s van to and from the congregations.
 During the day, our professional social services staff provides ongoing case management and programming at our Family Resource Center in Montclair.
 This includes social/emotional guidance, goal setting, and referrals to assist in finding housing and jobs.
 The Center is also available for access to phones, computers and shower facilities.

-If you are interested in volunteering in the network, please contact Kelly Curry, Director of Social Service for more information.
+If you are interested in volunteering in the network, please contact Brianna Williams, Case Manager for more information.

 Our Host Congregations

 Family Promise Essex is privileged to have a dedicated network of congregations that provide emergency shelter, hospitality and meals in their houses of worship.
 During a host congregation’s week, volunteers come together to perform the various tasks needed to turn their house of worship into a comfortable home for their guests.

 If you would like more information on how your congregation can become a host site, please contact Melissa Perales.